whatheway/WRF-4.4-install-script-linux-32bit/README.md

 I have provided comments on what the script is doing and information on configuration files.

 # WRF installation with parallel process.
+## Must be installed with GNU compiler, it will not work with other compilers.

 Download and install required library and data files for WRF.